-Mineral reserve and resource estimates on the Williams property assume a US\$475/oz gold price for reserves, US\$525/oz price for resources and a C\$1.21 per US\$1.00 exchange rate.
-Mine production in 2006 removed 3.4 million tonnes from reserve.
-The use of higher assumed gold prices added 1.0 million tonnes to the C Zone open pit reserve.
-During 2006, an increasing proportion of production was mined from the C Zone where mineralization has proven to be diffuse and irregular.
+Mineral reserve and resource estimates on the Williams property assume a US\$550/oz gold price for reserves, US\$650/oz gold price for resources and a C\$1.15 per US\$1.00 exchange rate.
+Mine production in 2006 removed 1.1 million tonnes from the underground reserve and 1.6 million tonnes from the open-pit reserve.
+Underground drill programs added 934,000 tonnes to reserve.